Bangor University - North Wales Clinical Psychology Programme

 Teaching format

-Under normal circumstances, teaching is delivered in our dedicated teaching rooms in Bangor University, close to the programme team members’ offices with a roomy shared kitchen and dining area.
+Usually the teaching is delivered in our dedicated teaching rooms in Bangor University, close to the programme team members’ offices with a roomy shared kitchen and dining area.

 Teachers

 Members of our People Panel (our expert by experience advisory group) and other service users and carers are actively involved in several teaching sessions throughout the three years.
-Trainees greatly appreciate and value their perspective and feedback is consistently high.
+Trainees greatly appreciate and value their perspective and feedback are consistently high.

 Trainees give feedback on all academic sessions, thus enabling the programme to keep improving the standards of its teaching.